epadam/CNN-AV1-intra-encoder/source/performance.rst

 The results show that the accuracy is even lower, around 30% for all block sizes, which means the models can not really learn the features of each class.
 Two possible reasons are considered.
 The first possible reason is the patterns of different claases are not unique so the model can not learn correctly.
 The second possible reason is that both two models offer too less parameters to learn all the features of all 10 classes.

-To clarify the first possible reason, we further inspect the relation between classes.
+To clarify the first possible reason, we tear down the datas set to further inspect the relation between classes.
 Only two classes with equal number of samples are selected to see if the model can tell the difference between classes.

 ------------------------------------------------------------
 Training results of None and Split partition modes only
 ------------------------------------------------------------

 First, the None and Split classses are tested.
-The number of samples for both are
+The number of samples for both classes is equal.

 Notice the output of the model is changed to only two classes, the loss function is also changed binary cross entropy.